IT50/book/en/public-key-infrastructure.md

 # Public Key Infrastructure

 As you read through the Asymmetric Cryptography chapter, you may have noticed that such a system alone cannot guarantee the authenticity of the public key, _i.e._ no way to trust that a particular public key belongs to a particular entity, other than manual record.
-The world currently has a **public key infrastructure** (**PKI**) for authentic public key distribution.
+The world currently has a **public key infrastructure** (**PKI**) to protect the authenticity of public keys shared over an insecure channel.

 ## Entity